 Videos for time-based work can be submitted in place of digital images (maximum 60MB).
 Videos can be a compilation of various works but the total running time cannot exceed five minutes per video.
 Genres appropriate to video documentation include video art, performance, and kinetic art, NOT documentation of sculptures or exhibitions.
 For portfolios combining digital images and videos the total number submitted should not exceed 20.

 Include an artist statement, a resume, and the names of 3 recommenders in PDF format as part of the Portfolio upload.
 Do not mail portfolios to the Graduate Admissions Office or the Department of Art and Art Professions.
-All portfolio documents must be uploaded in PDF format only.
+All portfolio documents must be uploaded only.

-- Personal Interview: A personal interview by invitation only is required; for those who are unable to travel to New York, an interview will be conducted via Skype.
-You will be notified by phone or email to schedule an interview with the program faculty.
+- Personal Interview: A personal interview by invitation only is required.
+Finalists will be notified by email to schedule an interview with the admissions committee.

-- TOEFL Scores: We require the TOEFL exam from all applicants whose native language is not English and did not receive the equivalent of a 4 year U.S. undergraduate education from an institution where English is the official language of instruction.
+- TOEFL Scores: We require the TOEFL exam from all applicants whose native language is not English and did not receive the equivalent of a 4-year US undergraduate education from an institution where English is the official language of instruction.
 Applicants holding or completing only a graduate degree from an English speaking institution are still required to submit a TOEFL score unless the graduate program was four or more years in duration.
 Successful applicants score 100 or above on the internet-based test or 600 or above on the paper-based test.

 For general information pertaining to admission and financial aid please visit Steinhardt Graduate Admissions.

 Get more information on researching Scholarships and Awards